 Some popular summer themes for preschool include ocean theme, beach, sports, ice cream, camping, transportation, desert, zoo animals, and gardening.
 You can teach about dinosaurs, around the world, construction, bubbles, insects, or flowers and trees.

-These learning activities for summertime are sure to keep your preschoolers having fun and learning all summer long.
+These fun summer learning activities are sure to keep your preschoolers having fun and learning all summer long.
 With a variety of activities like sensory play ideas, and arts and crafts that cover topics like science, literacy, and math, your kids will never be bored!

 I’m Sarah, an educator turned stay-at-home-mama of five!
 I’m the owner and creator of Stay At Home Educator, a website about intentional teaching and purposeful learning in the early childhood years.
 I’ve taught a range of levels, from preschool to college and a little bit of everything in between.
 Right now my focus is teaching my children and running a preschool from my home.
 Credentials include: Bachelors in Art, Masters in Curriculum and Instruction.